parsec-cloud/Parsec-Cloud-Preparation-Tool/README.md

 A. You will need to visit Device Manager, and choose to Automatically Update "Virtual Xbox 360 Controller" listed under the Unknown Devices catagory in Device Manager.

 Q. I made a mistake when adding my AWS access key or I want to remove it on my G4DN Instance
-A. Open Powershell and type `Remove-AWSCredentialProfile -ProfileName GPUUpdateG4Dn` - This will remove the profile from the machine.
+A. Open Powershell and type `Remove-AWSCredentialProfile -ProfileName ParsecGPUUpdate` - This will remove the profile from the machine.

 Q. What about GPU X or Cloud Server Y - when will they be supported?
 A. That's on you to test the script and describe the errors you see, do not create an issue in Github that does not contain an issue.
 Do not create an issue without any actual diagnosis information or error messages.